How to get your kids hooked on fish and lure them toward a lifetime of healthy eating.

 - Live in a fish bowl.
 Be a role model and eat fish, too.
 Remember your little minnows are watching every bite you take!

 One of my favorite sites to visit to learn more about fish and shellfish is the Seafood Educators site.
 They have lots of tips and recipes to help you get your family “hooked” on fish.
+Also, be sure to download my FREE app Eat Healthy Homemade Meals in Minutes available at iTunes and Google Play.
 One fish, two fish – what fish are you going to try this week?